Shop Workers Protecting Them From Coronavirus Checklist

-Coronavirus is moving around the World fast and now officially a pandemic so what steps can be taken to protect workers with high contact jobs?
+Coronavirus is moving around the World fast and is now officially a pandemic so what steps can be taken to protect workers with high contact jobs?
 How can you try and reduce shop workers potential for catching and spreading the virus?

 Top of the list is education to understand things that can reduce risk.
 This includes making them aware they MUST not come to work with any symptoms and how personal care is important for everyone including washing hands and not touching faces.